daniel-j-henderson/MPASsible-lat-lon-program/README.md

   - This version supports up to 20 variables.
   - This version supports 6 MPAS dimensions: nCells, nVertices, nEdges, Time, nVertLevels, nSoilLevels.
   - MPAS syntax must be used in all input files.
-  - The each variable must be dimensioned at least by one and only one spatial dimension.
+  - Each variable must be dimensioned by one and only one spatial dimension.

 ##NOTES
   - For large meshes with large, multidimensional variables, the data for one variable at every time/vertical level may be too large to hold in memory, so these variables will be tackled in slices, one slice per (time)(vertlevel).